 Occasionally the process of 3D printing requires troubleshooting, whether that be from errors with the design or repair of the printer, which is why the library cannot guarantee that a design will be printed by a certain date.
 We will do our very best to have the design printed in a timely manner.

-Files can be no larger than 25 MB and must be submitted as .stl files.
+Files can be no larger than 25 MB and must be submitted as .STL files.
 We cannot print a file over 6 hours long.
 In regard to proportions, the design must be able to fit on the 3D printer’s platform, so it must be under 6 inches high, 6 inches wide, and 6 inches long for our printers.

 3D printing does not do well with “overhangs.”
 Each layer of a 3D model needs a base layer below it, so the machine will have a hard time printing something that hangs out into space, like the brim of a cowboy hat.
 We can add breakaway supports to any overhangs that can be snapped off at the end, but the edges might not be as smooth.